Kari Lehtonen: Atlanta Thrashers

 Shortly into the 2006–07 season, Lehtonen broke the Atlanta Thrashers shutout streak record previously held by Michael Garnett.
 The streak lasted 167 minutes and 56 seconds, before it was snapped by P.J.
 Axelsson of the Boston Bruins.
 He also set his career highs in every category.
 AirTran Airways, a low-cost airline, signed Lehtonen as an endorser for the 2006–07 season.
 On February 8, 2007, Lehtonen became the Thrashers franchise leader for wins by a goaltender with 49, surpassing Pasi Nurminen's record of 48.
 On April 12, 2007, Lehtonen was the starting goaltender for the Thrashers in their first Stanley Cup playoff game.
 He played two games in the playoffs losing both of them, where he allowed four goals in the first and allowed seven goals on 35 shots in the second.

 After a rough start to the 2007–08 season, Lehtonen suffered another groin injury on October 18, 2007.
 He would miss 16 games before returning on December 5, 2007.
 He finished the season with a respectable save percentage of .916 to go along with four shutouts as the Thrashers failed to qualify for the 2008 playoffs.

 In 2009, Lehtonen re-signed with the Atlanta Thrashers to a one-year, $3 million deal, after posting a 19–22–3 record with three shutouts, a 3.06 goals-against average and a .911 save percentage in 46 games for the Thrashers in the 2008–09 season.
+During that season, he made a career-high 49 saves against the Washington Capitals on March 16, 2009.